We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Camp Kilo Charcoal Club at Kallang

 If you’re craving a genuine outdoor BBQ, kid-friendly restaurant Camp Kilo is where the party’s at.
 Kick back at this chill roast joint by the Kallang river with beer in hand, a platter of roast meat and a DJ.
 This outdoor joint welcomes people of all ages as well as pets.
 It also holds weekly events including the upcoming vegan day out as well as Camp Kido, which is made specially for little campers – think plenty of games, activities and workshops to keep them entertained.
-Talk about an easy weekend winner!
+Talk about an easy family restaurants weekend winner!

 Where: 66 Kampong Bugis, #01-01, Singapore 338987